chicio/RangeUISlider/README.md

 ### Examples

 In the following screenshot you can find some examples of the level of customization that it is possible to reach.
-You can find this example in the demo project.
+You can find this examples in the demo project.

 <p align="center">
 <img width="320" height="632" hspace="50" src="https://raw.githubusercontent.com/chicio/RangeUISlider/master/Screenshots/01-mixed.png">